krzemienski/awesome-from-stars/README.md

 * [juicedata/juicefs](https://github.com/juicedata/juicefs): JuiceFS is a distributed POSIX file system built on top of Redis and S3.
 * [juju/juju](https://github.com/juju/juju): Orchestration engine that enables the deployment, integration and lifecycle management of applications at any scale, on any infrastructure (Kubernetes or otherwise).
 * [openai/jukebox](https://github.com/openai/jukebox): Code for the paper "Jukebox: A Generative Model for Music"
-* [dreemurrs-embedded/Jumpdrive](https://github.com/dreemurrs-embedded/Jumpdrive): Flash/Rescue SD Card image for PinePhone and PineTab
+* [dreemurrs-embedded/Jumpdrive](https://github.com/dreemurrs-embedded/Jumpdrive): Flash/Rescue SD Card image for PinePhone and PineTab.
+This is NOT a bootloader
 * [JumpFm/jumpfm](https://github.com/JumpFm/jumpfm): A file manager that lets you jump.
 * [jumpserver/jumpserver](https://github.com/jumpserver/jumpserver): JumpServer 是广受欢迎的开源堡垒机，是符合 4A 规范的专业运维安全审计系统。
 * [jupyterlab/jupyterlab](https://github.com/jupyterlab/jupyterlab): JupyterLab computational environment.